Harpley, Norfolk: Geography

 According to the 2021 census, Harpley has a population of 333 people which shows a decrease from the 338 people listed in the 2011 census.

 The village is located along the A148, between King's Lynn and Cromer.

 St. Lawrence's Church

 Harpley's parish church is dedicated to Saint Lawrence and dates from the Thirteenth Century.
 St. Lawrence's is located within the village on Church Lane and has been Grade I listed since 1960.
 The church no longer holds regular church services and is part of the GGM Benefice.

 St. Lawrence's holds medieval carved statues of the four Doctors of the Church, medieval bench ends and medieval stained-glass depicting Saint Edward the Confessor.

 Amenities

 Harpley Church of England Primary School is located on School Lane and is part of the Great Massingham & Harpley Schools Federation.
 The headteacher is H. Myhill.

-The Rose & Crown Pub has stood in the village since at least 1789 but recently closed.
+The Rose & Crown Pub has stood in the village since at least 1789.
+Harpley Windmill was converted to a holiday home in 2016.